beejjorgensen/bgpython/src/bgpython_chapter_13_file1.md

    ([flx[Solution|ex_wc.py]].)

-5. Write a program that sorts each line of a file in alphabetical order and prints the result on the screen.
+5. Write a program that sorts lines of a file in alphabetical order and prints the result on the screen.
+Note that you don't need to alphabetize every word in each line---just treat the line as one big word to be alphabetized.

    This is a simplified version of the Unix `sort` command.